bcgov/mds/mds_loadtest/README.txt

 'pip install -r requirements.txt'

-Get a bearer token from the network console after successfully loging into the app.
+Get a bearer token from the network console after successfully logging into the app.
 Add it to the constants.py file
 NOTE:  It will only last a day.

 To run api tests run:

+'make test-api-local'

-To run web tests run:
+To run frontend tests run:

-locust -f scripts/web_locust_file.py --host=http://localhost:3000
+'make test-web-local'

 Go to localhost:8089 to run jobs.